Ancient Maya cuisine: Stable isotopic evidence of the ancient Maya diet

-Ancient Mayan cuisine present in modern cuisine
+Ancient Maya cuisine present in modern cuisine

-The origins of Mayan cuisine can be established by archaeological evidence, dating as early as 1500 BC and extending through the 16th century AD.
+The origins of Maya cuisine can be established by archaeological evidence, dating as early as 1500 BC and extending through the 16th century AD.
 With maize as a significant and sustainable food source, the Maya expanded their palate and began to cultivate and incorporate many other foods into their diet.
 The evolution of Maya food culture allowed for experimentation with new staples and the development of new Maya cuisine.
-These, in turn, became established in modern food practices of the Mayan peoples and many other peoples of the Americas.
+These, in turn, became established in modern food practices of the Maya peoples and many other peoples of the Americas.

 In the 21st century, many foods that come from ancient Maya techniques, such as chocolate, avocado/guacamole, tortillas, and tamales, have spread far beyond the Maya region.

 Chocolate: The cocoa tree is native to Maya territory, and the Maya are believed to be the first people to have cultivated the cacao plant for food.
 For the ancient Maya, cocoa was a sacred gift from the gods.
 The cocoa plant, theobroma, literally translates to "food of the gods".

-Cacao beans were historically used as ceremonial sacrifices to the Mayan gods.
+Cacao beans were historically used as ceremonial sacrifices to the Maya gods.
 Cocoa was enjoyed by all social classes of the ancient Maya people because of its stimulative aphrodisiac powers.
 Maya couples drank chocolate during ceremonies of marriage and engagement.

 Cocoa beans were also ground and mixed with chili peppers, cornmeal and honey to create a drink called xocolatl (a Nahuatl word), which only the rich and noble could drink.
 This ancient Maya chocolate drink was very different from today's hot chocolate; it may have been served unsweetened and with a frothy texture.